OpenStackSanDiego/ServiceChains/Exercise #2.md

 | NetMon        | NetMon        | m1.small| mgmt,service    |  assign     | eth0, eth1          | reuse from previous exercise     |
 | Snort         | NetMon        | m1.small| mgmt,service    |  assign     | eth0, eth1          | new machine for this exercise    |

-Assign floating IPs all three instances.
-The NetMon floating IP will be to eth0 on the mgmt network.
+Ensure floating IPs are assigned to all instances.
+Associate the NetMon floating IP to the mgmt network (eth0) and similarly for the Snort instance.

 ## Network Traffic Monitoring